Trump adviser steers clear of Flynn question

-A senior adviser to President Donald Trump said in a Sunday TV interview that the White House did not give him “anything to say” about Michael Flynn, the national security adviser who reportedly discussed U.S. sanctions with a Russian ambassador before Trump’s inauguration.
+The White House remained silent Sunday about the future of President Donald Trump’s national security adviser Michael Flynn as a senior adviser described reports that he discussed U.S. sanctions with a Russian ambassador before Trump’s inauguration as a “sensitive matter.”

+White House senior adviser Stephen Miller added that the administration did not give him “anything to say” about the situation.

 Miller told NBC News’ “Meet the Press” that Flynn, a retired three-star Army lieutenant general, has served “admirably.”

-Flynn was removed from the National Security Council and denied high-level clearance, according to news reports.
+Flynn was removed from the National Security Council and denied high-level clearance because of indications he may have misled Vice President Mike Pence and others about conversations with the Russian ambassador, according to news reports.

-Vice President Mike Pence told CBS News last month that Flynn didn’t speak with Russia about sanctions, leaving open to question whether Flynn kept the contents of his conversation from the vice president.
+Pence told CBS News last month that Flynn didn’t speak with Russia about sanctions, leaving open the question whether Flynn kept the contents of his conversation from the vice president.

 Meanwhile, New Jersey Gov. Chris Christie said Sunday that Flynn needs to have “candid conversations” with Trump and Pence to “clear up” his talks with the Russian ambassador.